Locations

 To avoid those pitfalls, implement the following best practices:

-• Define a Role-to-License Mapping: Work with business stakeholders to categorize every type of SAP user role in your organization and assign a default license type for each.
+• Define a Role-to-License Mapping: Collaborate with business stakeholders to categorize all types of SAP user roles within your organization and assign a default license type to each.
 For example, decide that “Customer Service Rep = Limited Professional”, “Warehouse Operator = Logistics User”, “Financial Controller = Professional”, etc. Document these rules and use them when creating an account.
 This ensures consistency.
 Keep the mapping updated if roles or SAP’s offerings change.
 By having this blueprint, you already know which license to give when someone new joins in a certain role, rather than guessing.

 • Use SAP’s measurement tools proactively: Don’t wait for the annual official audit.
 Run SAP’s User Measurement (USMM) regularly (e.g., quarterly) and aggregate results in LAW to see how you’re doing.
 Look at the activity data: are some “Limited” users executing many transactions (potentially exceeding their scope)?
-Are some Professional users hardly using the system (could be candidates to downgrade)?
-Modern third-party tools can automate usage analysis and even recommend optimal license types per user based on actual transaction history.
+Are some Professional users hardly using the system (and could be candidates for downgrading)?
+Modern third-party tools can automate usage analysis and even recommend the optimal license types for each user based on their actual transaction history.
 Incorporate these reports into your license management routine.

 • Conduct periodic internal license audits: Form a quarterly or semi-annual governance process where IT and business leads review the current user license assignments vs. actual usage.
-Check for red flags like users with high activity on low licenses, those with professional licenses showing minimal activity, and any unclassified users.
-This committee should also review any changes, like department reorgs or terminations.
+Check for red flags, such as users with high activity on low-licensed accounts, those with professional licenses showing minimal activity, and any unclassified users.
+This committee should also review any changes, such as department reorganizations or terminations.
 Treat license management as an ongoing cycle: assign, monitor, adjust.
-Regular internal audits mean the official SAP audit will hold no surprises.
+Regular internal audits ensure that the official SAP audit will reveal no surprises.

 • Clean up unused and duplicate accounts: Develop a procedure with HR so that whenever an employee leaves, their SAP account is locked or deleted and, importantly, marked as inactive in the license count or reallocated.
 Similarly, routinely identify accounts that haven’t been used in, say, 6 months or more – verify if those people still need access.
 If not, remove them from the system or at least from the license count (SAP allows an “inactive” license user type designation in some cases for this purpose).
-Also, use LAW’s consolidation feature to link accounts for the same person across systems so they count as one named use.
+Additionally, utilize LAW’s consolidation feature to link accounts for the same person across systems, thereby counting them as a single named user.
 By doing this housekeeping, one company could free up hundreds of licenses tied to old accounts, directly reducing their next renewal costs.
 This is one of the quickest wins in license optimization.

 • Implement joiner/mover/leaver workflows with licensing in mind: Make license assignment and review a part of your user provisioning process.
 For a new hire (joiner), assign the license based on their role (per your role map).
-For an employee changing roles or departments (mover), re-evaluate their license as part of the change – maybe they need a downgrade or upgrade.
+For an employee changing roles or departments (a mover), re-evaluate their license as part of the change – they may need a downgrade or upgrade.
 For a departure (leaver), immediately remove or reassign their license.
-Some companies integrate this into HR onboarding/offboarding checklists or IT service management systems so it’s not overlooked.
-Automation here can help – for example, if HR flags someone as a manager in SAP, you might trigger a review to see if their license should be MSS or Professional.
+Some companies integrate this into HR onboarding and offboarding checklists or IT service management systems, ensuring it’s not overlooked.
+Automation can be helpful here – for example, if HR flags someone as a manager in SAP, you might trigger a review to determine if their license should be MSS or Professional.

 • Address indirect access consciously: Indirect usage should be an active discussion, not an afterthought.
-Map out all non-SAP applications that interface with SAP and identify the users or entities behind them.
-Then decide how to license those: you might give each user a named license (if numbers are small) or opt into SAP’s Digital Access (document-based licensing) for large volumes of external users.
+Map out all non-SAP applications that interface with SAP and identify the users or entities that interact with them.
+Then, decide how to license those: you might give each user a named license (if the number of users is small) or opt into SAP’s Digital Access (document-based licensing) for large volumes of external users.
 Whichever route, monitor it.
 If you use Digital Access, track how many documents (orders, invoices, etc.) are created indirectly to ensure you have enough entitlement.
-If using named users, ensure each external user is represented somehow (maybe via a “partner” user license).
-Also, technical solutions like having a limited number of interface accounts that handle all external input should be considered.
+If using named users, ensure that each external user is represented in some way (perhaps via a “partner” user license).
+Additionally, technical solutions such as having a limited number of interface accounts that handle all external input should be considered.
 However, be careful, SAP can scrutinize if one account is effectively doing the work of 100 users by proxy.
-Document your approach to indirect access so you can demonstrate compliance during audits.
+Document your approach to indirect access to ensure compliance during audits.

-• Utilize license management tools and analytics: Consider investing in specialized SAM (Software Asset Management) tools for SAP.
+• Utilize license management tools and analytics: Consider investing in specialized Software Asset Management (SAM) tools for SAP.
 These can automatically analyze usage patterns and suggest optimizations (e.g., flag a user who only runs display transactions but is set as Professional.
 They can simulate changes – “what if we convert 50 Professional users to Limited, would usage still be within bounds?” – before you commit changes.
 At a minimum, make full use of SAP’s license audit output.
 It shows activity counts per user; you can export that to Excel and do some analysis (sort users by number of dialog steps, etc., to see heavy vs light users).
-Data-driven decisions will yield better results than gut feeling.
+Data-driven decisions yield better results than those based on gut feeling.

 • Stay informed on SAP licensing updates: Assign someone in your team to monitor SAP’s licensing announcements, blogs, or user group communications.
 SAP occasionally introduces new license models (e.g., the concept of **FUEs – Full User Equivalents – in cloud subscriptions, or new user types in S/4HANA.
 Knowing these can help you negotiate better terms or adjust your strategy.
 For example, SAP phasing out a certain user type could mean you should convert those to an alternative before SAP audits and enforces a change.
-Also, there may be conversion offers during big transitions like an S/4HANA migration or a move to RISE (SAP’s cloud offering).
+Additionally, conversion offers may be available during significant transitions, such as an S/4HANA migration or a move to RISE (SAP’s cloud offering).
 For example, you can convert unused engine credits to user licenses or swap some professional users for a bundle of functional and productive users.
-Evaluate those offers closely to see if they favor your usage profile.
-Essentially, license management should be treated as a living process that evolves with SAP’s changes.
+Evaluate those offers closely to determine if they align with your usage profile.
+Essentially, license management should be treated as a dynamic process that evolves in tandem with SAP’s changes.

 • Engage experts or SAP when in doubt: If your environment is very complex, consider a license assessment by external experts specializing in SAP licensing.
 They might spot optimization opportunities you missed or help interpret vague terms in your contract.
 Similarly, maintain a dialogue with your SAP account manager about your license mix – sometimes they can suggest more cost-effective arrangements (albeit, be mindful that their goal is also to sell more).
-If you’re approaching an audit, preparation is key: run your numbers internally first, address obvious shortfalls by adjusting roles or buying needed licenses proactively (often cheaper than post-audit pricing), and be ready to explain your user classifications with evidence.
+If you’re approaching an audit, preparation is key.
+Run your numbers internally first, address obvious shortfalls by adjusting roles or purchasing needed licenses proactively (often at a lower cost than post-audit pricing), and be prepared to justify your user classifications with evidence.

-By implementing these practices, organizations can right-size their SAP licenses, ensuring each user is classified correctly for what they do.
-This minimizes waste (no paying for unneeded functionality) and avoids compliance surprises (no user doing more than they’re licensed for).
+By implementing these practices, organizations can right-size their SAP licenses, ensuring that each user is classified correctly according to their role.

 Read SAP Licenses For Engineers, Administrators, and Other Specialized Roles.